Can You Carry a Weapon Without a Permit License in Georgia?

 Although not mandatory, training is highly recommended by firearms experts and organizations for those who own and use guns responsibly.

-Permit holders should practice good firearm safety by starting with professional firearm training at a local gun range.
-Carrying weapon in car without license is legal.
+Permit holders should practice good firearms safety by starting with professional firearms training at a local gun range.
+Carrying a weapon in your car without a license is legal in Georgia.
+Call Larry Kohn at (404) 567-5515 to set up your free lawyer consultation where your questions will be answered.

 Contact Information